 The Zeal60 seemed like another great option, coming with lots cool features such as individual RGB lit keys and pre-soldered LEDs, diodes, resistors, and controllers.
 With a nice gold/black aesthetic look to boot.

-Almost four times the price of the DZ60, the Zeal60 costs a hefty $120.
-But I suppose that’s what you would expect from Zeal.
+Once I saw the price tag, however, I couldn’t look at this thing without my wallet hurting, but I suppose that’s what you would expect from Zeal.
 If cost was not an issue though, I could see this one being a good option.

 During my research I stumbled upon the GH60, apparently the OG of the mechanical keyboard PCB world.

 Unfortunately, this model is now out of date and not the best option unless cost is really a factor in choosing a design.
-This model does not come with RGB underglow and requires you to soldier a lot of the parts yourself.
+This model does not come with RGB underglow and requires you to solder a lot of the parts yourself.